GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 $
 <eq:ssl:multi_source:doa_encoding>
 where #d is the symmetric angular distance introduced in @sec:ssl:single_source:experiments:metrics (@eq:ssl:single_source:angular_dist)
-#footnote[
+//#footnote[
-  #d is a simplified version of #d, introduced for single-source localization in //@eq:ssl:single_source:angle_dist.
+//  #d is a simplified version of #d, introduced for single-source localization in //@eq:ssl:single_source:angle_dist.
-  #todo
+//  #todo
-  As input values always lay in the $[-pi, pi]$ interval, the outermost absolute value present in #d becomes unnecessary.
+//  As input values always lie in the $[-pi, pi]$ interval, the outermost absolute value in #d becomes unnecessary.
-  On this interval, they coincide rigorously.
+//  On this interval, they coincide rigorously.
-],
+//],
 // #func-def(
 //   d-prime,
 //   $[-pi, pi]^2$,